Why Load Testing is Important

 3. Your code can change your product in unexpected ways

-Say you’re a responsible developer, who actually did load test your system two months ago.
-The results showed that most of the API endpoints and services worked: some small bottlenecks were detected but you fixed them, ran the test again and saw that everything was performing well.
-Ever since you last tested, you probably released a few new versions, and for sure you made changes to your code.
+Let’s assume you’re a responsible developer who actually tested your system two months ago.
+The results showed that most of the API endpoints and services worked.
+Some small bottlenecks were detected, but you fixed them, ran the test again, and saw that everything was performing well.
+You know you’ve made some code changes since then; in fact, you’ve likely released new versions.

-All of these modifications might have affected your system in ways you don’t know, due to dependencies, heisenbugs or other reasons.
-Your system’s ability to handle a load could have also been affected.
-To make sure you’re not surprised by a crash or slow responsiveness, run an automated load test every time you commit, as part of your continuous integration cycle.
+These modifications may have affected your system in unexpected ways, perhaps due to dependencies, heisenbugs, or other reasons not yet readily apparent.
+Your system’s ability to handle a heavier load may have likewise been affected.
+To ensure you’re not surprised by a crash or slow responsiveness, run an automated load test as part of your continuous integration cycle, every time you commit.

-Every time an important website crashes, headlines announce the blunder and angry users take to social media and condemn the website owners for not taking proper measures to avoid the crash.
-Unsatisfied customers have a good memory, and there is a limit to the number of times they will try to revisit a slow website or one that is down.
-Instead of dealing with frantic PR managers, desperately trying to get your website up under pressure and investing money in re-branding, just load test on time.
+Every time an important website crashes, headlines announce the blunder and angry users take to social media and condemn the website's owners for not taking proper measures to avoid the crash.
+Unsatisfied customers have a good memory and there is a limit to the number of times they will try to revisit a slow or unreliable website.
+Instead of desperately trying to get your website up while under pressure, dealing with frantic PR managers, and investing money in re-branding, just load test on time.

 6. Load testing saves you money

-Teaching developers to load test and setting up automated load tests will take up some resources.
-But it will cost you more to constantly fix a website that crashed, or to build up your brand reputation after scores of unhappy customers became fed up with your website moving too slow and moved on to your competitors.
+Teaching developers to set up and automate load tests will take up some resources, but it will cost more to constantly fix website crashes and restore your brand reputation after scores of unhappy customers are fed up and move on to your competitors.
 For example, one minute of downtime on Black Friday costs $4,700 on average.
-In addition, if your competitor’s site crashes, and you did load test, you can seize the opportunity and get their users, thus increasing your revenues.

 7. Big events like Black Friday are too important to disregard